DescartesResearch/TeaStore/README.md

 ## Cite Us

-The TeaStore was first published in "Proceedings of the 26th IEEE International Symposium on the Modelling, Analysis, and Simulation of Computer and Telecommunication Systems (MASCOTS2018)".
+The TeaStore was first published in *Proceedings of the 26th IEEE International Symposium on the Modelling, Analysis, and Simulation of Computer and Telecommunication Systems (MASCOTS2018)*.
 If you use the TeaStore please cite the following publication:

     Jóakim von Kistowski, Simon Eismann, Norbert Schmitt, André Bauer, Johannes Grohmann, and Samuel Kounev.
     TeaStore: A Micro-Service Reference Application for Benchmarking, Modeling and Resource Management Research.